 - advise you to obtain independent advice

 Transaction brokerage is a way to deal with the one specific type of conflict of interest that arises when your real estate professional also represents the seller of a home you want to buy.
-It allows your real estate professional to work with both you and the seller client in the same transaction.
+It allows your real estate licensee to work with both you and the seller client in the same transaction.

-If you and the seller agree to proceed in transaction brokerage, you will both have to sign an Agreement to Represent Both Buyer and Seller form, which ends the sole agency representation for you and the seller, and it sets out the terms of the new relationship between your real estate professional, you, and the seller.
-If you or the seller don’t agree to transaction brokerage, your real estate professional will present you with other options.
+If you and the seller agree to proceed in transaction brokerage, you will both have to sign an Agreement to Represent Both Buyer and Seller form, which ends the sole agency representation for you and the seller, and it sets out the terms of the new relationship between your real estate licensee, you, and the seller.
+If you or the seller don’t agree to transaction brokerage, your real estate licensee will present you with other options.

 Once you are aware of any conflict of interest, it’s up to you how you want to proceed.
-You may want to get legal advice or you may want to proceed with a different real estate professional.
+You may want to get legal advice or you may want to proceed with a different real estate licensee.